Skip to content

 Who can become a member or ally of AMRF?

-In addition, we encourage all members and allies to promote and support psychologically safe, culturally informed and socially conscious spaces within their individual departments across the University.
-For other ways to get involved within URMC, please visit the Office of Engagement & Enrichment for more information.
+We also invite all participants to champion respectful, culturally aware, and socially responsible practices within their departments across the University.
+For additional opportunities to get involved at URMC, please visit the Office of Engagement & Enrichment.

 How can I apply to be a part of AMRF?